 Where It Is Used

-Sewing the stay stitching in a certain direction, referred to as directional stitching, will keep the shape of the fabric as it was cut out of the fabric.
-Sewing the stay stitching opposite of suggested directional stitching can distort the pieces and counteract the reason for stay stitching and will likely end up with distorted pieces, despite your efforts.
+Sewing the stay stitching in a certain direction is referred to as directional stitching.
+The intent is to keep the shape of the fabric the same as it was when you cut it out.
+If you were to sew the opposite of the suggested directional stitching, you are counteracting the reason for stay stitching and will likely end up with distorted pieces, despite your efforts.

-The same stitching width and length that you will be using to construct the garment can be used for stay stitching.
+The same stitching width and length that will be used to construct the garment can be used for stay stitching.
 Unlike basting or ease stitches, stay stitching is not removed.

 Don't Skip This Step

-Although it may seem like you are accomplishing nothing and it's a step you can eliminate, if pattern directions call for stay stitching, do it.
+Although it may seem like you are accomplishing nothing and it's a step you can eliminate, if your pattern directions call for stay stitching, do it.
 It's too easy to think you are saving yourself some time by skipping this step.
 In reality, a few minutes of your time now will prevent all kinds of problems in the later steps when you're sewing the pieces together.

-Fabric that hasn't been stay stitched is very apt to become distorted while you press the pieces, add interfacing to the fabric or even just simply handle the cut-out fabric can move fibers around in unwanted ways.
+Fabric that hasn't been stay stitched is very apt to become distorted while you press the pieces or add interfacing to the fabric.
+Even simply handling the cut-out fabric can move fibers around in unwanted ways.

 Use Your Judgment

 Not all skirts or dress patterns will tell you to stay stitch, so it's always best to use your judgment.
-The more loosely woven your fabric is, the more likely the threads of the fabric will move and distort the original cut-out fabric.
+The more loosely woven your fabric is, the more likely the threads of the fabric will move and become distorted.
 When in doubt, stay stitch.